0xarc-io/analytics-sdk/sdk-docs/docs/react/installation-react.md

 ---

 You are now ready to go!
-For usage examples, please see the [SDK Usage](/docs/category/sdk-usage) docs.
+You can now [configure automatic tracking features in the SDK](/docs/sdk-configuration) or start [tracking events manually](/docs/category/sdk-usage).